James Bruce: The Nile and Ethiopia

 Determined to reach the source of the Blue Nile, after recovering from malaria, Bruce set out again in October 1770.
 This time he travelled with his own small party, which included Balugani and a Greek named Strates.
 The final march was made on 4 November 1770.
 Late in the afternoon, after having climbed to 9,500 feet, Bruce's party came upon a rustic church, and the guide, pointing beyond it, indicated a little swamp with a hillock rising from the centre.
 That, he declared, was the source of the Nile.
 On 14 November 1770, he reached Gish Abay, the source of the Lesser Abay.
 When they reached the springs at Gish, James Bruce celebrated his achievement, by picking up a half coconut shell he used as a drinking cup, filling it from the spring, then obliged Strates to drink a toast to "His Majesty King George III and a long line of princes", and another to "Catherine, Empress of all the Russians" – this last was a gesture to Strates' Greek origin, since Catherine the Great was just then at war with the Turks in the Aegean Sea.
 More toasts followed.
-Though admitting that the White Nile was the larger stream, Bruce argued that the Blue Nile was the Nile of the ancients and thus he was the discoverer of its source.
+Though admitting that the White Nile was the longer stream, Bruce was the first European to argue that the Blue Nile (which supplied most of its water) was the Nile of the ancients—and thus its source.

-A Spaniard, the Jesuit missionary Pedro Paez, had previously reached the source of the Blue Nile by travelling through the mountains of Ethiopia from the Red Sea coast in 1618.
-Paez described the source of the Blue Nile in his two-volume História da Ethiópia ("History of Ethiopia").
-Bruce, however, disputed his claim and suggested that the relevant passage in Paez's memoirs had been fabricated by Athanasius Kircher.
-The source of the Blue Nile was again visited by the Portuguese missionary Jeronimo Lobo in 1629, who like Paez also arrived by the Red Sea route; Bruce sought to discredit the writings of Lobo, but more recent research has shown that Lobo's description of the source was perfectly correct in details.
-Bruce went as far as to claim (wrongly), that Lobo seemed to be able to sail on land and also denied the existence of a spitting cobra described by Lobo.
+A Spaniard, the Jesuit missionary Pedro Páez, had previously reached the source of the Blue Nile by travelling from the opposite direction through the mountains of Ethiopia from the Red Sea coast in 1618.
+Páez had described Lake Tana as the source of the Blue Nile in his two-volume História da Ethiópia ("History of Ethiopia").
+The same location had been visited and speculated about in a similar vein in 1629 by the Portuguese Jesuit missionary Jerónimo Lobo, who like Páez had arrived in Ethiopia by the Red Sea route.
+Bruce's journey proved this theory about the source of the Blue Nile to be fact but he disputed the historicity of Páez's visit because Lobo had failed to mention it.
+Bruce suggested that the relevant passage in Páez's memoirs had been fabricated by Athanasius Kircher, a Jesuit who had spread the news of Páez's discovery in Europe in 1664.
+Bruce also sought to discredit the writings of Lobo, joking that he seemed to be able to sail on land and denying the existence of a spitting cobra described by him.
+However, more recent research has shown that Lobo's description of the source was correct in its details.